openziti/ziti-doc/docusaurus/docs/learn/quickstarts/browzer/chrome-origin-trials.md

 BrowZer uses [JSPI](https://v8.dev/blog/jspi-newapi), or WebAssembly JSPI (JavaScript Promise Integration).
 This is a new API to bridge JavaScript Promises with WebAssembly workflows and is vital to BrowZer's workflow.

+::: note
-JSPI is still in review and not fully adopted by chrome.
-Until JSPI is finalized, it needs to be externally enabled in the browser.
+JSPI is still in review and not fully adopted by Chromium-based browsers

 JSPI can be enabled in multiple ways, including: